reinout/z3c.dependencychecker/README.rst

 Note on running the tests
 --------------------------

 The tests are quite sensitive to other python packages being available. *If* the tests do not run, first wrap the buildout in a virtualenv to make double sure there are no interfering packages.
+Or make sure you use a clean (system) python.

 Credits